 Many, if not all, firms aim to comply with the demands of a security framework since it has been shown to be valuable to the whole industry.

-According to the Trends in Security Framework Adoption Survey, as many as 84% of U.S. organisations use several security frameworks to address cybersecurity challenges.
+According to the Trends in Security Framework Adoption Survey, as many as 84% of U.S. organizations use several security frameworks to address cybersecurity challenges.

 Four of the most widely used security frameworks

-Every security framework’s principal purpose is to reduce the number of risks that might harm an organisation and its stakeholders.
+Every security framework’s principal purpose is to reduce the number of risks that might harm an organization and its stakeholders.
+Different frameworks use different measures such as blind API controls and others.
 Here are the most often used security frameworks across a variety of industries: